aws-samples/amazon-opensearch-service-monitor/README.md

   1. Login to Dashboards: Access OpenSearch Dashboards with an IP obtained after the deployment and login as below
       ![Dashboards login screen](/images/opensearch_dashboards_login.png)

-  2. Once logged in, select dashboard as shown below
+  2. Once logged in, select the private tenant from the pop up and then select dashboard as shown below
       ![OpenSearch Dashboards](/images/opensearch_dashboards_select.png)

   3. After clicking on dashboard, it displays list of the dashboard which comes as default